About the Department

 Fall 2012: back: Mauricio Cafiero, Larryn Peterson, Jon Russ, David Jeter; front: Darlene Loprete, Dhammika Muesse, Roberto de la Salud Bea, Kim Brien, Loretta Jackson-Hayes.

 Special Opportunities.
-Students majoring in chemistry are encouraged to consider becoming involved in the department′s research program either during the academic year or in the summer.
+Students majoring in chemistry are encouraged to consider becoming involved in the department′s research program (see the Research tab to the left) either during the academic year or in the summer.
 Through cooperative arrangements, off-campus research opportunities are also available to selected students.

 For those students who are interested in pursuing studies in engineering, Rhodes offers a Dual Degree Program in cooperation with Washington University in St. Louis.
 A student may complete the Rhodes requirements for the Dual Degree Program in three years at an accelerated pace (15-16 credit hours per semester).
 The student then applies to Washington University for admission to the engineering program there.
 After two years of intensive engineering study, the student receives two degrees, a Bachelor of Science from Rhodes and a Bachelor of Science from Washington University.